forestgrape/coronavirus/index.md

 * Staying out of crowds and taking care even with mild respiratory disease symptoms, a runny nose is enough reason to stay home.
 E.g. home office/school (e.g. reading)
   > much of the knowledge for this page I acquired by reading.
 Thanks to everybody making knowledge and articles available!
 * Giving infections time to cure.
 It is known for various virus infections that they can become persistent.
 * Respecting everybody who wants or needs (either directly since in risk group or indirectly since direct/indirect contact to persons who need/want to protect) to protect to do so.
-Long-term effects are hardly known.
+Long-term effects seem to be rare but experiences are still limited.
 Keeping cases low is good for everybody and the more people help doing so the better.
 * Some slowdown of life: E.g. no party weeks, going home at time.
 For all including the young, a good immune system in place is crucial, which detects infections early, induces symptoms and clears them.